-Identify the wavelength or frequency of beam of light.
-Wavelength is normally reported in nanometers (nm) and should be converted to meters for energy calculation purposes.
-It should be noted that it is very easy to convert between frequency and wavelength using the speed of light as the speed of light is equal to the product of the frequency and wavelength.
+Identify the wavelength or frequency of the beam of light.
+You normally state wavelength in nanometers (nm) and convert it to meters for energy calculation purposes.
+Note that it is easy to convert between frequency and wavelength using the equation, the speed of light, c, equals the frequency times the wavelength.
 For example, assume light has a given wavelength of 500 nm; convert this measurement to meters by multiplying by 10-9.
 Thus, 500 nm is equal to 5.0 x 10-7 m.

 Substitute this value into the equation for the energy of photon.
-The energy of a photon is equal to the product of the speed of light, or 3.0 x 10^8 m/s, and Planck’s constant, identified as 6.63 x 10-34, divided by the wavelength.
+The energy of a photon is equal to the product of the speed of light, or 3.0 x 108 m/s, and Planck’s constant, identified as 6.63 x 10-34, divided by the wavelength.
 Therefore, using the example problem the energy of a photon would be equal to 3.9 x 10-19 Joules.

 Multiply the photon energy value by Avogadro’s number to find the energy of one mole of photons.
 Avogadro’s number is the quantity of the number of molecules or particles in one mole of a particular substance and is equal to 6.02 x 1023.
 Therefore, the value calculated in the previous step is the energy of one particle; multiply it by Avogadro’s number to determine the energy of one mole.